Int. No. 864-A

 Be it enacted by the Council as follows:

 Section 1.
-Chapter 9 of title 17 of the administrative code of the city of New York, as added by local law number 1 for the year 2004, is retitled as follows:
+Section 17-911 of the administrative code of the city of New York, as amended by local law number 30 for the year 2020, is amended to read as follows:

 ?
-17-911 Required investigation.
-In addition to or as part of any investigation required pursuant to section 27-2056.14 of the housing maintenance code, whenever a report has been made to the department of a person under 18 years of age with an elevated blood lead level that is at or above the blood lead reference level established by department rule, the department shall conduct such investigation as may be necessary to identify potential sources of such elevated blood lead level, including, but not limited to, an inspection of the following areas, provided that this section shall not be construed to require inspection by the department of an area more than once in any three-month period:
+17-911 Required investigation. a.
+In addition to or as part of any investigation required pursuant to section 27-2056.14, whenever a report has been made to the department of a person under 18 years of age with an elevated blood lead level that is at or above the blood lead reference level established pursuant to this subchapter, the department shall conduct such investigation as may be necessary to identify potential sources of such elevated blood lead level, including, but not limited to, [an inspection of any] inspecting the following areas:

 Click here for full text